 Home Elevator Configuration

 The best way to determine the location and configuration of a wheelchair elevator in your home is to understand the nuances of the wheelchair and design around them.
 The elevator must fit into the residence both physically and aesthetically and consider the space required for the wheelchair.

 - The entrance to the elevator must be wide enough for the wheelchair to pass through.

 - The floor space of the elevator must be large enough to contain the wheelchair user and sometimes an attendant.

 - The exit configuration of the elevator should be considered.
 The conventional exit configuration for a residential elevator is to enter and exit from the same side.
 For a wheelchair user, this means they will either back on or back off the elevator.
 The best solution for a wheelchair user is to enter on one side and exit the opposite.
 Due to the turning radius of the wheelchair, exiting 90 degrees from the entrance is not advisable.

 Customizing Your Home Elevator

-In order to create the most appropriate elevator for your individual application, contact your local home elevator company.
+To create the most appropriate elevator for your individual needs, contact your local home elevator company.
 Prior to your consultation, take the items on the Wheelchair Accessible Elevator Planning Guide into consideration.
 With this information in hand, your home elevator company can assist you in the planning and creation of an elevator that will work best for your current and future situation.